yumium/tech_notes/ClickHouse.md

 client.command('CREATE TABLE new_table (key UInt32, value String, metric Float64) ENGINE MergeTree ORDER BY key')
 ```

-Use this when you want to execute commands that don't normally return data.
+Use this when you want to execute commands that don't return any data, returns a single value, or a single row.

-You can also use commands for returning data that is a single row.

 ```python
 result = client.command('SELECT count() FROM system.tables')